intersection

 audio-visual-kinetic

 Intersection explores interactions among dancers, musicians, and artists, particularly Peter Chaika, an artist-outsider with Down Syndrome.
 This collaboration juxtaposes authenticity with notions of societal order.
-It is a powerful, visceral, emotional, and sometimes brutal truly authentic conversation of ‘other’ with society.
-The narrative of the space is created not by what artists bring into the space but by the immediate authenticity in the conversation they shared.
+It is a powerful, visceral, emotional, and sometimes brutal truly authentic conversation as ‘othering together. ’ The narrative of the space is created not by what artists bring into the space but by the immediate authenticity in the conversation they shared.

-Conceived and directed by choreographer Erika Tsimbrovsky, Intersection is an improvised multi-media performance featuring Peter Chaika (dance, live painting, voice), Slava Ganelin (live music), Erika Tsimbrovsky (dance), Vadim Puyandaev (movement/actions/visuals), Izmail Galin (co-design), Seventeen Migs of Spring (live music), and Constantin Grossman (video documentation).
+Intersection is an improvised multi-media performance featuring Peter Chaika (dance, live painting, voice), Vyacheslav Ganelin (live music), Erika Tsimbrovsky (dance), Vadim Puyandaev (movement/actions/visuals), Izmail Galin (co-design), Seventeen Migs of Spring (live music), and Constantin Grossman (video documentation).
+Choreographer Erika Tsimbrovsky conceptualised and directed the project.

 2005 Intersection - International festival 100% art, new Cameri Theater, Tel Aviv, Israel.